CompuNanoLab/PlasmaPhysicsLab/Intro_Comp_Plasma_Phys.md

 ## Particle-In-Cell (PIC) method

 Particle codes are the most successful tool for the simulation of the kinetic dynamics of plasmas.
-They approximately solve Vlasov-Maxwell system by replacing (sampling) the distribution function of every species with a collection of computational particles – the macro-particles – each one representing multiple physical particles.
-Particle-In-Cell methods specifically adopt this strategy and make macro-particles evolve self-consistently with electromagnetic fields computed with Maxwell equations on a discrete spatial grid.
-Since the invention of PIC methods (Dawson, 1983), the development of new algorithms and the availability of more powerful computers has allowed continuous progress of PIC simulation from simple, one-dimensional, electrostatic problems to more complex and realistic situations, involving electromagnetic fields in three dimensions and tracking millions of maxro-particles.
+They approximately solve the Vlasov-Maxwell system by replacing (sampling) the distribution function of every plasma species with a collection of computational particles – the macro-particles – each one representing multiple physical particles.
+Particle-In-Cell (PIC) methods specifically adopt this strategy and make macro-particles evolve self-consistently with electromagnetic fields computed with Maxwell equations on a discrete spatial grid.
+Since the invention of PIC methods ([Dawson,1983](https://doi.org/10.1103/revmodphys.55.403)), the development of new algorithms and the availability of more powerful computers has allowed continuous progress of PIC simulation from simple, one-dimensional, electrostatic problems to more complex and realistic situations, involving electromagnetic fields in three dimensions and tracking millions of macro-particles.

 Their success is manifest in the fact that they are employed in several different contexts:
 * laser-plasma acceleration [Fonseca et al. Plasma Physics and Controlled Fusion 50.12 (2008)](https://doi.org/10.1088/0741-3335/50/12/124034)